Han Dynasty (202 BC - AD 220)

 During emperor Wu's reign, the Han state continued to expand its territory militarily and eventually amassed such a vast territory during the later Han dynasty (including the northern part of contemporary Korea and Vietnam) that was even larger than its more famous contemporary Roman empire.

-Emperor Wu's inner policy was characterized by a desire to use the power of the state to do good and help to solve the people's problems.
+Map of the Han Dynasty empire in the year 87 BCEmperor Wu's inner policy was characterized by a desire to use the power of the state to do good and help to solve the people's problems.
 His government began to control the commodity markets of salt, iron, alcohol and a few others from production to distribution, thereby preventing private businessmen from enriching themselves.
 That kept the prices of these commodities low and affordable and contributed to a peaceful society where people's livelihoods continued to improve.

-Emperor Wu also began the practice of holding imperial examinations at court, where educated scholars could obtain coveted government positions by passing written examinations.
+Brick relief depicting a market scene from the Eastern Han DynastyEmperor Wu also began the practice of holding imperial examinations at court, where educated scholars could obtain coveted government positions by passing written examinations.
 Most government positions were still filled by the recommendation of suitable candidates, but the practice of imperial examinations expanded over time and eventually became indispensable in future dynasties.

 The other side argued that it was the government's job to merely serve as a role model for its citizens by its fair governance and that it shouldn't enrich itself through its participation in economic activities, but earn its revenue solely through the collection of taxes.
 Setting a good example was thought as sufficient to discourage such behaviours as dishonesty or greed among the population.
 Following this debate, most of the state's monopolies were abolished and free trade allowed, tempered with minimal government intervention.

-picture of the Han emperor Chengpicture of the Han emperor ChengThe Liu family continued to maintain control over the Han empire with a number of peaceful successions of emperors after emperor Wu's death.
+picture of the Han emperor ChengThe Liu family continued to maintain control over the Han empire with a number of peaceful successions of emperors after emperor Wu's death.
 However, the successive emperors were less and less engaged with the affairs of governance and became preoccupied with their lavish lifestyles and entertainment at court.
 Matters of governance were from then on mostly handled by court-appointed officials, who used the lack of oversight to enrich themselves in more and more corrupt ways and began to disregard administrative affairs of governance, taxation, military affairs and so on.

 However, Wang Mang died without an heir as well, so another branch of the Liu family took back control and ushered the country into the Later Han dynasty (sometimes also referred to as the Eastern Han since the imperial capital was moved from Western Chang'an to Luoyang) that lasted for another 200 years or so.